Lamb or Goat Neck Confit

-Certain cuts of meat are preferable for making confit.
-In a perfect world, you want to use cuts best for slow cooking, things with lots of connective tissue and intramuscular fat-the hard working muscles.
+In a perfect world, you want to use cuts of meat for slow cooking.
 With lamb, goat, and other ruminants like venison, shoulder is one of the most commonly used cuts for confit, but neck is just as good.
-It’s an overlooked cut of meat.

 After cooking in fat, confit was typically cooked again with beans or in stews, or made into rillettes, a sort of spreadable, shredded meat pate.
 Now days, chefs (and home cooks) serve confit in all kinds of ways, but some of the classic ways are still the best.